THE SUBTLE STUFF IN ANY CHURCH

 come to witness some larger wonders.
 As my best example, our fellowship had

-two members of our congregation over a period of time, one younger and one older, from different
+two members of our fellowship over a period of time, one younger and one older, from different

 families, suffering with terminal illnesses.
 Everyone in our church